snob24zp/fm_esp32_1/doc/Getting started.md

 ## 3. Initial configuration

 Now device ready to work.
 To configure network, you need connect to device Wi-Fi access point (will looks like `AR-[12 digits and letters]`) and go to the http://192.168.4.1.
 After a while, when device stops scanning Wi-Fi networks select yours, write the password of this network and press button `Connect`.
-Now you should have device connected to the yours wifi.
+Now you should have device connected to the yours Wi-Fi.

 ## 4. Simulator start